apereo/cas/docs/cas-server-documentation/authentication/OIDC-Authentication-JWKS.md

 in CAS configuration so it would automatically rotate keys for you.

 <div class="alert alert-info"><strong>Rotation Guidance</strong><p>
-NIST guidelines seem to recommend a rotation schedule of at least once every two years, or before approximately <code>2^32</code> crypto operations have been performed, assuming <code>AES-256</code>.
+NIST guidelines seem to recommend a rotation schedule of at least once every two years.
-In practice, modest CAS deployments in size and scale tend to rotate keys once every six months.
+In practice, modest CAS deployments in size and scale tend to rotate keys once every six months, either manually or automatically on a schedule.
 </p></div>

 CAS always signs with only one signing key at a time, typically the *very first key* listed and loaded from the keystore.